PL/PGSQL Block Structures

 PL/pgSQL block structure example:

-The following example illustrates a very simple block.
-It is called an anonymous block.
+following example illustrates a very simple block.
+It is called

 Input: